AlfredoMora06/AlfredoMora06/README.md

 <h2 align="center">My Story</h2>

 <p align="justify">
   My journey began with at FDR HS, where I printed my first "Hello World" on C++.
 I went to Hunter College where I learned coding fundamentals and graduated with a Bachelor's in Computer Science.
 I joined <a href="https://www.tracfloapp.com">TracFlo</a> (a construction fintech startup) as an intern in 2021 and proceeded to become part of their team as a fullstack engineer.
+I'm currently working at Wildfire Systems as a software engineer creating browser extensions for different companies' cashback and loyalty rewards programs.
 </p>

 <p align="justify">